rozenben/eventManager/README.md

 To run the Event Management System, ensure you have the necessary dependencies installed.
 Then, execute `main.py` using Python.
 Access the provided FastAPI endpoints to interact with the system.

+You can use Postman to use in those APIs, see and use file "eventManager.postman_collection.json"

+first create a user with route "/users", and use this username and password to basic authorization

 ## Configuration

 Ensure to configure environment variables for email sender credentials (`EMAIL_SENDER_USERNAME` and `EMAIL_SENDER_PASSWORD`) and sender email address (`SENDER`) for proper functioning of the reminder email feature.